nexusartemis/nexusartemis/README.md

 - 👀 I’m interested in ... a career in tech.
 - 🌱 I’m currently learning ...
 HTML, CSS, and JavaScript.
 - 💞️ I’m looking to collaborate on ... beginner projects.
 - 📫 How to reach me ...
-DM me on twitter.
-Same username there.
+DM me here or on twitter.
+Same username on Twitter.

 <!---
 nexusartemis/nexusartemis is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.